cefet-rj-dal/tspredit/timeseries/ts_arima.md

+ARIMA(p, d, q): ARIMA models represent a univariate time series as a combination of autoregressive (AR) terms, differencing for integration (I), and moving-average (MA) terms.
+An ARIMA(p, d, q) is built by:
+- differencing the series d times to achieve approximate stationarity;
+- modeling the differenced series with p autoregressive lags and q moving-average terms;
+- estimating parameters by maximum likelihood and selecting orders using an information criterion (e.g., AICc) and residual diagnostics.

+In the example below, the function `ts_arima()` performs automatic order selection and fitting.
+Forecasts are generated recursively for the desired number of steps ahead.

 Objective: Fit and evaluate an ARIMA (AutoRegressive Integrated Moving Average) model for time-series forecasting, performing a train-test split, automatic order selection, and evaluation with metrics and visualization.

 ``` r